Shaon-Mohammad-L2/Assignment-3.Blogify/README.md

 - Can register and log in.
 - Can create, update, and delete their own blogs.
 - Cannot perform any admin-specific actions.

+## Authentication & Authorization

+### Authentication:
+- Users are required to log in to perform actions such as writing, updating, or deleting blogs.

+### Authorization:
+- Role-based access control ensures that resources and actions are appropriately secured for **Admins** and **Users**.